devlikeapro/waha-docs/content/en/blog/how-to-send-messages-to-channels/index.md

 ---
-title: "How to send a post to WhatsApp Channel via API for Free"
+title: "How to send a post to WhatsApp Channel via API"
-description: "How to send a post to WhatsApp Channel via API for free - Step By Step Guide"
+description: "How to send a post to WhatsApp Channel via API - Step By Step Guide"
-excerpt: "How to send a post to WhatsApp Channel via API for free - Step By Step Guide"
+excerpt: "How to send a post to WhatsApp Channel via API - Step By Step Guide"
 date: 2024-07-16T08:48:45+00:00
 draft: false
 weight: 50